product guideMar 17, 2026·12 min read

 What are the six performance dimensions?+

 Resolution Speed (average hours to resolve), First Response SLA (compliance rate for initial response), CSAT Score (customer satisfaction average), Escalation Rate (fraction of tickets escalated), Reassignment Rate (fraction of tickets reassigned), and Complexity-Adjusted Throughput (weighted ticket count based on difficulty tier).
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 How does coaching priority work?+